 In some cases, the courts may grant visitation rights to the child’s grandparents or may even grant them custody.
 This is not easily achieved in any state and most family court judges require strict adherence to the rules and laws established for these cases.
 Even where the grandparents are merely requesting visitation rights, it’s recommended that they be very familiar with the child’s living conditions and the immediate family situation.

-As with parental custody, granting rights to the grandparents is dependant upon the best interests of the child, as determined by the court.
+As with parental custody, granting rights to the grandparents is dependant upon the interests of the child, as determined by the court.
 When it comes to granting custody to grandparents, the court relies on a few key points to help them come to the decision that the child should be placed with the grandparents.

 1. The Needs of the Child: While this does encompass things like food, shelter, and clothing, it also includes the physical and emotional well-being of the child.
 Additionally, the safety of the child is a main concern here.

 2. The Capabilities of the Guardian: Regardless of who is petitioning the court for custody, the ability of the petitioner to provide care for the child must be concerned.
 In cases where a grandparent is seeking custody, is he or she physically capable of looking after a child?
 What about the individual’s mental fitness?
 These are hard questions, but ones the court must consider.

 3. The Wishes of the Parties Involved: Here, also, the wishes of the child will be considered.
 Additionally, the court will seek the advice of the child’s parents on the matter, if possible, and also request input from the grandparents.